bbauska/ufo-mcdonald/README.md

 would hold some weight if it were true that we dealt therein only with reports of hazy, glowing masses comparable to, say, ball lightning or if we dealt only with fast-moving luminous bodies racing across the sky in meteoric fashion.
-Not so, as I shall enlarge upon below.
+Not so, as I shall enlarge upon below.</p>

-Jumping to Hypothesis 6, it seems to receive little support from the many psychologists with whom I have managed to have discussions on this possibility; I do not omit it from consideration, but, as my own witness interviewing has proceeded, I regard it with decreasing favor.
+<p>Jumping to Hypothesis 6, it seems to receive little support from the many psychologists
+with whom I have managed to have discussions on this possibility; I do not omit it from consideration, but, as my own witness interviewing has proceeded, I regard it with decreasing favor.
 As for Hypothesis 8, it can only be remarked that, in all of the extensive literature published in support thereof, practically none of it has enough ring of authenticity to warrant serious attention.
 A bizarre "literature" of pseudo-scientific discussion of communications between benign extraterrestrials bent on saving the better elements of humanity from some dire fate implicit in nuclear- weapons testing or other forms of environmental contamination is certainly obtrusive on any paperback stand.
 That "literature" has been one of the prime factors in discouraging serious scientists from looking into the UFO matter to the extent that might have led them to recognize quickly enough that cultism and wishful thinking have essentially nothing to do with the core of the UFO problem.
 Again, one must here criticize a good deal of armchair- researching (done chiefly via the daily newspapers that enjoy feature-writing the antics of the more extreme of such groups).
-A disturbing number of prominent scientists have jumped all too easily to the conclusion that only the nuts see UFOs.
+A disturbing number of prominent scientists have jumped all too easily to the conclusion that only the nuts see UFOs.</p>

-The seventh hypothesis, that UFOs may be some form of extraterrestrial devices, origin and objective still unknown, is a hypothesis that has been seriously proposed by many investigators of the UFO problem.
+<p>The seventh hypothesis, that UFOs may be some form of extraterrestrial devices, origin
+and objective still unknown, is a hypothesis that has been seriously proposed by many investigators of the UFO problem.
 Although there seems to be some evidence that this hypothesis was first seriously considered within official investigative channels in 1948 (a year after the June 24, 1947 sighting over Mt.
 Rainier that brought the UFO problem before the general public), the first open defense of that Hypothesis 7 to be based on any substantial volume of evidence was made by Keyhoe (Ref.
 3) in about 1950.
-His subsequent writings, based on far more evidence than was available to him in 1950, have presented further arguments favoring an extraterrestrial origin of UFOs.
-Before I began an intensive examination of the UFO problem in 1966, I was disposed to strong doubt that the numerous cases discussed at length in Keyhoe's rather dramatically-written and dramatically-titled books (Ref.
+His subsequent writings, based on far more evidence than was available to him in 1950, have presented further arguments favoring an extraterrestrial origin of UFOs.</p>

+<p>Before I began an intensive
+examination of the UFO problem in 1966, I was disposed to strong doubt that the numerous cases discussed at length in Keyhoe's rather dramatically-written and dramatically-titled books (Ref.
 4) could be real cases from real witnesses of any appreciable credibility, I had the same reaction to a 1956 book (Ref.
 5) written by Ruppelt, an engineer in charge of the official investigations in the important 1951-3 period.
 Ruppelt did not go as far as Keyhoe in suggesting the extraterrestrial UFO hypothesis, but he left his readers little room for doubt that he leaned toward that hypothesis.
 I elaborate these two writers' viewpoints because, within the past month, I have had an opportunity to examine in detail a large amount of formerly classified official file material which substantiates to an almost alarming degree the authenticity and hence the scientific import of the case-material upon which Keyhoe and Ruppelt drew for much of their discussions of UFO history in the 1947-53 period (Refs.
 6 and 7).
 One of these sources has Just been published by NICAP (Ref.
-7), and constitutes, in my opinion, an exceedingly valuable addition to the growing UFO literature.
-The defense of the extraterrestrial hypothesis by Keyhoe, and later many others (still not within what are conventionally regarded as scientific circles), has had little impact on the scientific community, which based its write-off of the UFO problem on press accounts and official assurances that careful investigations were turning up nothing that suggested phenomena beyond present scientific explanation.
+7), and constitutes, in my opinion, an exceedingly valuable addition to the growing UFO literature.</p>

+<p>The defense of the extraterrestrial hypothesis by Keyhoe, and later many others (still
+not within what are conventionally regarded as scientific circles), has had little impact on the scientific community, which based its write-off of the UFO problem on press accounts and official assurances that careful investigations were turning up nothing that suggested phenomena beyond present scientific explanation.
 Hypothesis No. 7 has thus received short shrift from science to date.
 As one scientists who has gone to some effort to try to examine the facts, I say that this has been an egregious, if basically unwitting, scientific error - an error that must be rectified with minimum further delay.
 On the basis of the evidence I have examined, and on the basis of my own weighing of alternative hypotheses (including some not listed above), I now regard Hypothesis 7 as the one most likely to prove correct.
-My scientific instincts lead me to hedge that prediction just to the extent of suggesting that if the UFOs are not of extramundane origin, then I suspect that they will prove to be something very much more bizarre, something of perhaps even greater scientific interest than extraterrestrial devices.
+My scientific instincts lead me to hedge that prediction just to the extent of suggesting that if the UFOs are not of extramundane origin, then I suspect that they will prove to be something very much more bizarre, something of perhaps even greater scientific interest than extraterrestrial devices.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ ch05 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch05">05.
 SOME REMARKS ON INTERVIEWING EXPERIENCE AND TYPES OF UFO CASES ENCOUNTERED:</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>1.
 Sources of cases dealt with:</h3>
-Prior to 1966, I had interviewed about 150-200 persons reporting UFOs; since 1966, I have interviewed about 200-250 more.
+<p>Prior to 1966, I had interviewed about 150-200 persons reporting UFOs; since 1966, I have
+interviewed about 200-250 more.
 The basis of my post-1966 interviewing has been quite different from the earlier period of interviewing of local witnesses, whose sightings I heard about essentially by chance.
-Almost all of my post-1966 interviews have been with witnesses in cases already, investigated by one or more of the private UFO investigatory groups such as NICAP or APRO, or by the official investigative agency (Project Bluebook).
+Almost all of my post-1966 interviews have been with witnesses in cases already, investigated by one or more of the private UFO investigatory groups such as NICAP or APRO, or by the official investigative agency (Project Bluebook).</p>

-Thus, after 1966, I was not dealing with a body of witnesses reporting Venus, fireballs, and aircraft strobelights, because such cases are so easily recognizable that the groups whose prior checks I was taking advantage of had already culled out and rejected most of such irrelevant material.
+<p>Thus, after 1966, I was not dealing with a body of witnesses reporting Venus, fireballs,
+and aircraft strobelights, because such cases are so easily recognizable that the groups whose prior checks I was taking advantage of had already culled out and rejected most of such irrelevant material.
 Many of the cases I checked were older cases, some over 20 years old.
-It was primarily the background work of the many independent investigatory groups here and in other parts of the world (especially the Australian area where I had an opportunity to interview about 80 witnesses) that made possible my dealing with that type of once sifted data that yields up scientifically interesting information so quickly.
-I wish to put on record my indebtedness to these "dedicated amateurs", to use the astronomer's genial term; their contribution to the ultimate clarification of the UFO problem will become recognized as having been of basic importance, notwithstanding the scorn with which scientists have, on more than one occasion, dismissed their efforts.
+It was primarily the background work of the many independent investigatory groups here and in other parts of the world (especially the Australian area where I had an opportunity to interview about 80 witnesses) that made possible my dealing with that type of once sifted data that yields up scientifically interesting information so quickly.</p>

+<p>I wish to put on record my indebtedness to these "dedicated amateurs", to use the astronomer's
+genial term; their contribution to the ultimate clarification of the UFO problem will become recognized as having been of basic importance, notwithstanding the scorn with which scientists have, on more than one occasion, dismissed their efforts.
 Although I cite only the larger of these groups (NICAP about 12,000 members, APRO about 8,000), there are many smaller groups here and abroad that have done a most commendable job on almost no resources.
-(Needless to add, there are other small groups whose concern is only with sensational and speculative aspects.)
+(Needless to add, there are other small groups whose concern is only with sensational and speculative aspects.)</p>

 <h3>2.
 Some relevant witness-characteristics:</h3>
-By frequently discussing my own interviewing experience with members of those non-official UFO groups whose past work has been so indispensable to my own studies, I have learned that most of my own reactions to the UFO witness- interview problem are shared by those investigators.
+<p>By frequently discussing my own interviewing experience with members of those non-official
+UFO groups whose past work has been so indispensable to my own studies, I have learned that most of my own reactions to the UFO witness- interview problem are shared by those investigators.
-The recurrent problem of securing unequivocal descriptions, the almost excruciating difficulty in securing meaningful estimates of angular size, angular elevation, and angular displacements from laymen, the inevitable variance of witness descriptions of a shared observation, and other difficulties of non-instrumental observing are familiar to all who have investigated UFO reports.
-But so also are the impressions of widespread concern among UFO witnesses to avoid (rather than to seek) publicity over their sightings.
+The recurrent problem of securing unequivocal descriptions, the almost excruciating difficulty in securing meaningful estimates of angular size, angular elevation, and angular displacements from laymen, the inevitable variance of witness descriptions of a shared observation, and other difficulties of non-instrumental observing are familiar to all who have investigated UFO reports.</p>

+<p>But so also are the impressions of widespread concern among UFO witnesses to
+avoid (rather than to seek) publicity over their sightings.
 The strong disinclination to make an open report of an observation of something the witness realizes is far outside the bounds of accepted experience crops up again and again.
 In my interviewing in 1947 sightings,